The 10 Best Shoulder Immobilizers

 video play icon

-This wiki has been updated 28 times since it was first published in October of 2016.
+This wiki has been updated 32 times since it was first published in October of 2016.
 Injuring yourself is bad enough without the additional worry of protecting your arm or shoulder during recovery.
 These slings are specifically designed to hold your limb in place so you don't accidentally interfere with the healing process.
 They come in a variety of configurations, so whether you need full immobilization or just a little extra stability, there is one here for you.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. DonJoy UltraSling IV